Human Resource Management

 Work-life balance

 Toyobo group is engaged in work style reform so that our employees can work with renewed efficiency and achieve a good balance between work and personal life.
-We also provide support such as the Childcare Shortened Work Hour Program, Nursing Care and flextime system, and telecommuting.
+We also provide support such as the Childcare Shortened Work Hour Program, nursing care and flextime system, and telecommuting.
 Building an environment that enables more flexible work styles tailored to each employee's life stage provides an opportunity to enhance creativity.
 Letting each individual do their best with confidence, pride, peace of mind, and a forward-looking mindset helps to build a stronger foundation for the company.

 The TOYOBO Group Charter of Corporate Behavior declares, “We will respect employee diversity and support work practices that allow employees to demonstrate their individual skills.
 Moreover, we will provide workplaces that are conducive to productive work while taking health and safety into consideration.”

-Toyobo has introduced schemes that go above and beyond the legal requirements, including the Childcare Shortened Work Hour Program and Nursing Care Leave, and we also provide a flextime system.
+Toyobo has introduced schemes that go above and beyond the legal requirements, including the Childcare Shortened Work Hour Program and nursing care leave, and we also provide a flextime system.
 Since fiscal 2020, five days of paid leave has been offered as Childcare Leave.
 In conjunction with this change in the system, we are encouraging men to take childcare leave.
 Men employees who have a child are notified of the system individually and are recommended to take this leave by their immediate supervisor.
 We will continue these promotion efforts until it becomes normal for men employees to take childcare leave.

 We introduced a 15-Minute Shortened Work Hour Program at head and branch offices in FY2018, and at the Research Center in FY2019.